mazwat/mazwat.github.io/uml-lm.md

 THe basic layout of an activity diagram

 ![enter image description here](https://cdn-images.visual-paradigm.com/guide/uml/what-is-activity-diagram/02-basic-activity-diagram.png)
+*fig.9 - Layout of an Activity Diagram*

 The below example is a simple demonstration how a game works at the highest level.
 The players progression through the game is measured by this basic activity:

 ![Include and Extend-extend](images/activity-game.png)
-*fig.8 - Top Level Game Activity Diagram*
+*fig.10 - Top Level Game Activity Diagram*

 We can be more detailed and prescriptive in defining the entire game loop.
 This is invaluable for translating a mechanic into a logical process that can be deployed by a programmer.
 In the below example the game 'Snake' is broken into a looping procedure which defines key bindings, events and feedback.

 ![Include and Extend-extend](images/activity-snake.png)
-*fig.9 - Nokia Classic Game 'Snake' as an Activity Diagram*
+*fig.11 - Nokia Classic Game 'Snake' as an Activity Diagram*

 ### 3. State Diagram